1. Linear Models#

 Linear regression belongs to the family of supervised learning approaches, as it inherently requires labeled data.
 With it being the simplest regression approach.
 The simplest example to think of would be “Given measurement pairs \(\left\{(x^{(i)}, y^{(i)})\right\}_{i=1,...m}\), how to fit a line \(h(x)\) to best approximate \(y\)?”

-Do you remember this from last lecture?
+Do you remember this from the last lecture?

 2013_FordFusion_CFDTopandSide.png